deng-project/das2/SPECIFICATION.md

 ## Concepts

+### Strings

+String is denoted in this documentation as type `String`.
+The way strings are stored in das2 file is done by using following structure: `{ u16: uLength, [char] arrChars }`.
+Since string length parameter is given as 16bit integer, the maximum possible string size is 65 535 characters excluding trailing `\x00`.

 ### Matrices, quaternions and vectors

 Matrices are represented in row-major order as two dimentional arrays.
 Supported matrix types are 2x2, 3x3 and 4x4.